 A downtown walking tour along Buffalo Bayou illustrates how some of the city's oldest buildings have been revitalized as restaurants, hotels, lofts and nightclubs.
 Houston was founded along Buffalo Bayou, in 1836, at Allen's Landing.
-For additional insight, download the Downtown Walking Tour onto your iPod or MP3 player.

 The historic Market Square was originally designed as the commercial hub of the city and has remained a geographic centerpiece of downtown Houston since the arrival of the city's founders in 1836.
 Market Square Park, which has recently been re-landscaped, is surrounded by 19th century architecture, and now houses a variety of businesses, entertainment venues and dining establishments.

 The Antioch Missionary Baptist Church, the oldest black church in the city, was founded in 1875 by freed slaves, with the Reverend Mr. Jack Yates as its first pastor.

 The Julia Ideson Library Building, named for the long-time Houston librarian, was erected in 1926 as part of the planned civic center.
 The historical room of the building houses collections of Texas history

 Make a stop at the Heritage Society, Houston's only outdoor, interactive historic museum and park.
 Nestled in 10 acres of green parkland in the heart of downtown Houston, The Heritage Society boasts 9 historic structures--eight historic homes and a church--dating from 1823 to 1905.